Purple is a great color and back in 2018 saw it reign most popular

 Gender-based workplace harassment took center stage as men and women spoke out about long-simmering workplace injustices.
 The #MeToo social media hashtag was used extensively worldwide to draw attention to these issues online.

 Undoubtedly, the fallout from lawsuits filed to bring workplace harassers to justice and further revelations about discriminatory practices will continue to unfold for years to come.

 “From exploring new technologies and the greater galaxy, to artistic expression and spiritual reflection, intuitive ultra violet lights the way to what is yet to come,” Leatrice Eiseman, executive director of the Pantone Color Institute, said in a statement.

 “Complex and contemplative, ultra violet suggests the mysteries of the cosmos, the intrigue of what lies ahead, and the discoveries beyond where we are now.
 The vast and limitless night sky is symbolic of what is possible and continues to inspire the desire to pursue a world beyond our own.”

 Purple is also associated with counterculture, unconventionality, and artistic brilliance, including musicians Prince for the song “Purple Rain” and Jimi Hendrix for “Purple Haze,” according to Pantone.

-Throughout history, the colour has featured prominently in artistic representations of women, including an 18th century portrait of Russian Empress Catherine the Great by Fyodor Rokotov.
+Throughout history, the color has featured prominently in artistic representations of women, including an 18th century portrait of Russian Empress Catherine the Great by Fyodor Rokotov.

-Now widely associated with contemporary feminism, the colour purple symbolises achievements gained and achievements yet to come.
+Now widely associated with contemporary feminism, the color purple symbolises achievements gained and achievements yet to come.